Are Solar Panels Worth It?

 One of the biggest disadvantages of solar power is the steep price tag that stands between homeowners and their shiny new solar panels.
 Although the installed price of residential solar PV systems has decreased substantially in the last five years, the initial cost is still significant for most homeowners.

 One way to make solar energy more accessible is to decrease the upfront expenses for the consumer.
 There are three different paths to putting solar panels on your roof.
 You can lease them, you can be a solar utility customer (also known as a power purchasing agreement, or PPA), or you can purchase them (with or without a loan or PACE financing).
 Each of these three paths has its own advantages and disadvantages.
+If you’re in Canada we tackle how to pay for your solar panels as well.

 For James Hahn, CEO of My Solar Home, the role of a solar company is more than being a hardware installer.